-44. (1) The following persons must, in addition to the inquiry magistrate and prosecutor, attend the preliminary inquiry, subject to subsections (2) and (3):
+(1) The following persons must, in addition to the inquiry magistrate and prosecutor, attend the preliminary inquiry, subject to subsections (2) and (3):

-(a) The child;
+- (a) The child;

-- (b) the child's parent, an appropriate adult or a guardian; and - (c) the probation officer. - (2) If a diversion order is likely to be made, a diversion service provider identified by the probation officer should be present at the preliminary inquiry. - (3) The inquiry magistrate may, subject to section 81, exclude any person from attending the preliminary inquiry if that person's presence is not in the best interests of the child or undermines the inquisitorial nature and objectives of a preliminary inquiry. - (4) (a) A preliminary inquiry may proceed in the absence of the child's parent, an appropriate adult, guardian or the probation officer if the inquiry magistrate is satisfied that to do so would be in the best interests of the child. - (b) An inquiry magistrate who proceeds in the absence of the child's parent, an appropriate adult, guardian or probation officer in terms of paragraph (a), must enter the reasons for the decision on the record of the proceedings. - (5) The inquiry magistrate may permit the attendance of any other person who has an interest in attending or who may contribute to the proceedings. - (6) The inquiry magistrate may subpoena or cause to be subpoenaed any person whose presence is necessary at the preliminary inquiry.
+- (b) the child's parent, an appropriate adult or a guardian; and

+- (c) the probation officer.

+(2) If a diversion order is likely to be made, a diversion service provider identified by the probation officer should be present at the preliminary inquiry.

+(3) The inquiry magistrate may, subject to section 81, exclude any person from attending the preliminary inquiry if that person's presence is not in the best interests of the child or undermines the inquisitorial nature and objectives of a preliminary inquiry.

+(4) (a) A preliminary inquiry may proceed in the absence of the child's parent, an appropriate adult, guardian or the probation officer if the inquiry magistrate is satisfied that to do so would be in the best interests of the child.

+(b) An inquiry magistrate who proceeds in the absence of the child's parent, an appropriate adult, guardian or probation officer in terms of paragraph (a), must enter the reasons for the decision on the record of the proceedings.

+(5) The inquiry magistrate may permit the attendance of any other person who has an interest in attending or who may contribute to the proceedings.

+(6) The inquiry magistrate may subpoena or cause to be subpoenaed any person whose presence is necessary at the preliminary inquiry.

-Confidentiality of information furnished at preliminary inquiry
+45 Confidentiality of information furnished at preliminary inquiry age of 18 years applies with the changes required by the context to proceedings at a preliminary inquiry.

-- 45. (1) Section 154 of the Criminal Procedure Act relating to the publication of information that reveals or may reveal the identity of a child or a witness under the age 20 of 18 years applies with the changes required by the context to proceedings at a preliminary inquiry. - (2) No information furnished by any person at a preliminary inquiry in relation to the child may be used against that child in any bail application, plea, trial or sentencing proceedings.
+(1) Section 154 of the Criminal Procedure Act relating to the publication of information that reveals or may reveal the identity of a child or a witness under the

+(2) No information furnished by any person at a preliminary inquiry in relation to the child may be used against that child in any bail application, plea, trial or sentencing proceedings.

-Failure to appear at preliminary inquiry
+46 Failure to appear at preliminary inquiry

-- 46. A child or his or her parent, an appropriate adult or a guardian, who has been directed to appear at a preliminary inquiry in terms of- - (a) a written notice in terms of section 18; - (b) a summons in terms of section 19; - (c) a written notice by a police official in terms of section 22, read with section 23; - (d) a warning by a presiding officer in terms of section 24(4), (5) or (6), or is otherwise obliged to appear at a preliminary inquiry and who fails to appear at the inquiry or to remain in attendance at the proceedings must be dealt with in accordance with the provisions of section 24(7), which apply with the changes required by the 35 context.
+A child or his or her parent, an appropriate adult or a guardian, who has been directed to appear at a preliminary inquiry in terms ofor is otherwise obliged to appear at a preliminary inquiry and who fails to appear at the inquiry or to remain in attendance at the proceedings must be dealt with in accordance with the provisions of section 24 (7), which apply with the changes required by the context.